How To Make Ottolenghi’s Hummus

 - When ready, spread the hummus in a shallow bowl, creating a well in the centre.
 (If not serving right away, store in a sealed container in the fridge for up to 2 days.)
 Top with a generous glug of olive oil, then personalise your hummus as you wish.
 We sometimes add herbs, toasted nuts or rose harissa, but these are just suggestions.
 Once you get the base right, hummus knows no bounds.

 Extracted from Ottolenghi Test Kitchen: Shelf Love by Noor Murad and Yotam Ottolenghi (Ebury Press, £25) photography by Elena Heatherwick.
-For more Ottolenghi recipes go to ottolenghi.co.uk
+To find full details on suggested toppings and how to make them visit ottolenghi.co.uk

 You might also like...